ghx312/CRYPTO/CryptoHack/Symmetric Encryption/Symmetric_Encryption_Notes.md

 ECB Advantages

-Paralleization: The Encryption and Decryption processes for all keys are efficient
+Parallelisation: The Encryption and Decryption processes for all keys are efficient

 Partial Perfect Secrecy: Perfect Secrecy can be achieved partially when pseudorandom keys are only used once for short messages